istio/istio.io/content/docs/examples/multicluster/icp/index.md

     10.1.43.0/26 via 9.111.255.29 dev tunl0  proto bird onlink
     {{< /text >}}

-1. Add those three IP routers to all nodes in cluster-2 by the command as follows.
+1. Add those three IP routers to all nodes in `cluster-2` by the command to follows:

     {{< text bash >}}
     $ ip route add 10.1.158.192/26 via 9.111.255.129